18 prescription-free ways to get pain-free

 But turning to opioids for relief can have traumatic lifelong ramifications that often result in addiction.

 For starters, opioids cause changes in your brain that can increase your risk of depression.
 They can affect your memory, too.
 And the effects may be long-lasting or even permanent.
-Opiates depress your central nervous system and slow the electrical activity in your brain, which can result in circadian rhythm disruptions, mood changes and cognitive decline.
-Opiate use also promotes bowel dysfunction, endocrine (hormone) disruption, sexual dysfunction and reduced fertility, reduced testosterone in males, and bone disorders.
+Opiates depress your central nervous system and slow down the electrical activity in your brain, which can lead to disruptions in your circadian rhythm, mood changes, and cognitive decline.
+Opiate use also promotes bowel dysfunction, endocrine (hormone) disruption, sexual dysfunction, reduced fertility, reduced testosterone in males, and bone disorders.

-Opioid use has increased over the past 18 years.
-Many addiction specialists believe pain and hopelessness are driving the opioid crisis in the U.S.
+Many addiction specialists believe pain and hopelessness helped drive the opioid crisis in the U.S.

 Once their body experiences the relief offered by prescription opioids, the brain and gut (where the receptor sites are located) become addicted.
 Doctors can get you hooked on pain medications, but what are they able to do to get you off?